SRv6 for Redundancy Protection

 Redundancy Protection is a generalized protection mechanism to

-achieve the high reliability of service transmission in a Segment
+achieve the high reliability for service provided in a Segment

 Routing (SR) network.
 Specifically, packets of flows are replicated